Nalin7parihar/Foxie/foxie-cli/README.md

 ### Backend Configuration

-By default, the CLI connects to a backend at `http://127.0.0.1:8000`.
-If your backend is deployed elsewhere (e.g., on Render), configure the following:
+By default, the CLI connects to the deployed backend at `https://foxie-wsj6.onrender.com`.
+If you want to use a different backend (e.g., local development), configure the following:

 #### Backend URL